 1. Giordano Bruno

-Bruno & Geocentrism
+Bruno and Geocentrism

 His journey came to an end in Venice where he was put up in front of an inquisition.
 The Venetians handed him over to Rome where he was jailed and put on trial for seven years.
-Finally, on February 17th, 2020 (Ash Wednesday) he was burnt alive for his beliefs in Campo de’ Fiori where his statue stands.
+Finally, on February 17th, 1600 (Ash Wednesday) he was burnt alive for his beliefs in Campo de’ Fiori where his statue stands.

 He was hung upside down naked and gagged so he couldn’t speak.
-Then he was set afire which must have been a horrible scene to witness.
-Due to his persecution, his statue now stands for freedom of speech and oppression.
+Then he was set on fire—certainly a horrible scene to witness.
+Due to his persecution, his statue now stands for freedom of speech and its oppression.

 2. Campo Market

-Campo de’ Fiori Market is a large open-air market in the center of Rome.
-It is undoubtedly the largest and most central open-air market in Rome.
+Campo de’ Fiori Market is a large open-air market in the center of Rome—undoubtedly the largest and most central of its kind in Rome.
+The daytime market was originally in Piazza Navona up until 1869 when it was moved to Campo de’ Fiori.
 Today, the market is mostly outfitted for tourism.
-That said, it is still a cool market with fresh produce and products.
+That said, it’s still a cool place with fresh produce and products.